OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

     }
 ```

+ *Source: [https://stackoverflow.com/questions/8569555/pbkdf2-using-commoncrypto-on-ios](https://stackoverflow.com/questions/8569555/pbkdf2-using-commoncrypto-on-ios "PBKDF2 using CommonCrypto on iOS
- *Source: [https://stackoverflow.com/questions/8569555/pbkdf2-using-commoncrypto-on-ios](https://stackoverflow.com/questions/8569555/pbkdf2-using-commoncrypto-on-ios), tested in the testsuite of the `Arcane` library*
+"), tested in the testsuite of the `Arcane` library*

 When you need to store the key, it is recommended to use the Keychain as long as the protection class chosen is not `kSecAttrAccessibleAlways`.
-Storing keys in any other location, such as the `NSUserDefaults`, Propertylists or by any other sink from Coredata or Realm, is usually less secure than using the KeyChain.
+Storing keys in any other location, such as the `NSUserDefaults`, property list files or by any other sink from Core Data or Realm, is usually less secure than using the KeyChain.
-Even when the sync of CoreData or Realm is protected by using `NSFileProtectionComplete` data protection class, we still recommend using the KeyChain.
+Even when the sync of Core Data or Realm is protected by using `NSFileProtectionComplete` data protection class, we still recommend using the KeyChain.
 See the Testing Data Storage section for more details.

 The KeyChain supports two type of storage mechanisms: a key is either secured by an encryption key stored in the secure-enclave or the key itself is within the secure enclave.
 The latter only holds when you use an ECDH singing key.
 See the [Apple Documentation](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/storing_keys_in_the_secure_enclave "Secure Enclave") for more details on its implementation.